mysterymath/lcc6502/C_Standard_Design_Implications.md

 Each function needs to support at least 31 arguments (2.2.4.1).
 That's at least 31 bytes of storage.

+Prototyped functions with no "narrow" types (smaller than int) and no variable argument list must be callable in translation units without the prototype.

+Varargs functions may only be called through a prototype.

 ### Switch Statements

 At least 257 case labels need to be supported (2.2.4.1).
 This precludes